Sathya Sai Baba movement: Organizations

 The Sri Sathya Sai Central Trust runs several general hospitals, two super specialty hospitals, dispensaries, eye hospitals and mobile dispensaries and conducts medical camps in rural and slum areas in India.
-It was in the year 2000-2001 the largest recipient of foreign donations.
+It was in 2000–2001 the largest recipient of foreign donations.
 The Trust has also funded several major drinking water projects.
 The first drinking water project, completed in 1996, supplies water to 1.2 million people in 730-800 villages in the drought-prone Anantapur district in Andhra Pradesh.
 The second drinking water project, completed in 2004, supplies water to Chennai (formerly known as Madras) through a rebuilt waterway named "Sathya Sai Ganga Canal".
 The Chennai water drinking project was praised by Tamil Nadu Chief Minister, M Karunanidhi.
 Karunanidhi said that although he is an atheist, he differentiated between good spiritual leaders like Sathya Sai Baba and fake godmen.
 The third drinking water project, expected to be completed in April 2006, would supply water from the Godavari River to half a million people living in five hundred villages in East and West Godavari Districts.
 Other completed water projects include the Medak District Project benefiting 450,000 people in 179 villages and the Mahbubnagar District Project benefitting 350,000 people in 141 villages.
 In January 2007, the Sri Sathya Sai Central Trust revealed that it would undertake another drinking water project in Latur, Maharashtra.

-His Educare (formerly called Education in Human Values) program seeks to found schools in all countries with the explicit goal to educate children in the five human values and spirituality.
+His Educare (formerly called Education in Human Values) programme seeks to found schools in all countries with the explicit goal of educating children in the five human values and spirituality.

 The Sri Sathya Sai Books and Publications Trust is the official publisher of the Sathya Sai Organization.
 It publishes the international monthly magazine called Sanathana Sarathi in English and Telugu.
 According to their website, they shelve over a thousand books and provide Sai-related literature in 40 languages.
 The book trust also supplies CDs, DVDs and audio tapes.
 In various nations, similar publication trusts are maintained in their own native language.